Vextrove/vextrove_terrain_datapack/README.md

 ### ★☆☆☆☆ Dual-type slabs??

 ### Minecarts:
+#### ★★★★☆ Rails don't need a supporting block
+ - We would need to be able to stand on rails as well for this to be any good
+#### ★★★☆☆ Vertical rails
 #### ★★★☆☆ Vertical rails
  - A Minecart would require Powered Rails to go up
 #### ★★★☆☆ Increase Furnace Minecart tensile strength